jundalisay/spblist/content/en/research/descartes/man/article-33b.md

 ---
 heading: Article 33b
-title: "The disposition of the Filaments"
+title: "The Disposition of the Filaments"
 # date: 2024-12-12
 weight: 52
 description: "As for the diversity of qualities of the actions that open those tubes, it is also clear that they would open them differently according to their diversity"